(Amazon UK link) |

 There are some issues at stake, as is usually the case with Picoult’s novels, but they’re not explored all that seriously.
 The novel looks at age-differences in relationships, considering whether a ten-year age gap matters, and also touching on a relationship which is quite mature - as we see from one viewpoint - but illegal, as is clear from the other viewpoints.

-The takes place in 1992, which, I realise with shock, is nearly thirty years ago; so technology is inevitably dated, although the emotions and people are entirely up-to-date.
+The story takes place in 1992, which, I realise with shock, is nearly thirty years ago; so technology is inevitably dated, although the emotions and people are entirely up-to-date.
 Everything would have been much more straightforward with mobile phones and the Internet.

 The writing, as I expect with Jodi Picoult, is excellent.
 The pace is good, the conversations believable.
 The characters are distinct and reasonably likeable too, although I didn't really empathise with any of them, or care too much what happened to any of them.
 That's possibly because so much is revealed in the first chapters, so I knew the worst before I had started.

 I'd recommend it in a low key way to those who like this author; it's interesting to see the author’s first book.
-However It’s not one I will be rushing to re-read.
+However it’s not one I will be rushing to re-read.

 Review copyright 2020 Sue's Book Reviews